ingvaar/dnd-multi-backend/packages/react-dnd-multi-backend/README.md

 This project is a Drag'n'Drop backend compatible with [React DnD](https://github.com/react-dnd/react-dnd).
 It enables your application to use different DnD backends depending on the situation.
-You can either generate your own backend pipeline or use the default one (`HTML5toTouch`).
+You can either generate your own backend pipeline or use the recommended one (`HTML5toTouch`).

-[HTML5toTouch](src/HTML5toTouch.js) starts by using the [React DnD HTML5 Backend](https://react-dnd.github.io/react-dnd/docs/backends/html5), but switches to the [React DnD Touch Backend](https://react-dnd.github.io/react-dnd/docs/backends/touch) if a touch event is triggered.
+[HTML5toTouch](../rdnd-html5-to-touch/src/HTML5toTouch.js) starts by using the [React DnD HTML5 Backend](https://react-dnd.github.io/react-dnd/docs/backends/html5), but switches to the [React DnD Touch Backend](https://react-dnd.github.io/react-dnd/docs/backends/touch) if a touch event is triggered.
 You application can smoothly use the nice HTML5 compatible backend and fallback on the Touch one on mobile devices!

 Moreover, because some backends don't support preview, a `Preview` component has been added to make it easier to mock the Drag'n'Drop "ghost".